 When your scores come out, it's critical for you to understand whether your scores are good enough.
 The ACT score that's good enough for you is unique to you, based on your goals.
 Download our free guide to figuring out your ACT target score.

-How Long Does It Take to Get ACT Scores Back?
+How Long Does It Generally Take to Get ACT Scores?

 ACT results normally start to come out online around 10 days after your test date.
-Because ACTs are always taken on Saturdays, your scores will usually come out two Tuesdays after your test date.
+Because the ACT is taken on a Saturday, your scores will usually come out on the second Tuesday after your test date.

 Have a feeling you'll need to take the ACT again?

 Download our free guide to improving your ACT score by 4 points.